-The Rio+20 UN Conference on Sustainable Development (UNCSD) will take place in Rio de Janeiro, Brazil.
-Rio+ 20 is an international conference where world leaders, along with thousands of participants from governments, the private sector and NGO community will come together to discuss important youth, technology, and sustainable development initiatives.
+The Rio+20 UN Conference on Sustainable Development (UNCSD) took place in Rio de Janeiro, Brazil.
+Rio+ 20 was an international conference where world leaders, along with thousands of participants from governments, the private sector and NGO community will come together to discuss important youth, technology, and sustainable development initiatives.

 21 June 2012 Rio Talks Achieve Step Forward, U.S. Negotiator Says The U.S. negotiator involved in drafting a legacy document for the U.N.
 Conference on Sustainable Development expressed measured satisfaction with the end product that will go to top national representatives for a vote by conference end June 22.

 20 June 2012 Rio+20: NASA Satellite Data Support Sustainable Development Forest fires in Guatemala, snow pack in the Himalayas, changes in ground cover in Africa — their potential impact on populations, water supplies and farmlands is better understood when seen from a satellite.
 U.S. agencies are collecting this data and giving it to decisionmakers in other countries so they’ll be better informed about how to protect their lands and their people.

 18 June 2012 U.S. Admiral Strongly Urges Approval of Law of the Sea Convention Accession to the long-standing United Nations Law of the Sea Convention will have a positive impact on U.S. operations across the maritime domain, said the vice chairman of the Joint Chiefs of Staff.

 15 June 2012 G20 Summit Opens June 18 with Focus on European Debt Crisis The European financial crisis will be a key topic when the leaders of 20 large economies gather in Mexico said U.S. treasury secretary Geithner.